solo-io/autopilot/README.md

 The [Operator Framework](https://github.com/operator-framework) and [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) are open-ended SDKs that take a far less opinionated approach to building Kubernetes software.

-**AutoPilot** provides a more opinionated control loop via a generated *scheduler* that implements the [Controller-Runtime Reconciler interface](https://github.com/kubernetes-sigs/controller-runtime/blob/master/pkg/reconcile/reconcile.go#L80), for which users write stateless Work functions for various states of their top-level CRD.
-State information is stored on the *status* of the CRD, promoting a stateless design for AutoPilot operators.
+**Autopilot** provides a more opinionated control loop via a generated *scheduler* that implements the [Controller-Runtime Reconciler interface](https://github.com/kubernetes-sigs/controller-runtime/blob/master/pkg/reconcile/reconcile.go#L80), for which users write stateless Work functions for various states of their top-level CRD.
+State information is stored on the *status* of the CRD, promoting a stateless design for Autopilot operators.

-**AutoPilot** additionally provides primitives, generated code, and helper functions for interacting with a variery of service meshes.
-While AutoPilot can be used to build operators that do not configure or monitor a mesh, much of *AutoPilot*'s design has been oriented to facilitate easy integration with popular service meshes.
+**Autopilot** additionally provides primitives, generated code, and helper functions for interacting with a variery of service meshes.
+While Autopilot can be used to build operators that do not configure or monitor a mesh, much of *Autopilot*'s design has been oriented to facilitate easy integration with popular service meshes.

-Finally, **AutoPilot** favors simplicity over flexibility, though it is the intention of the project to support the vast majority of DevOps workflows built on top of Kubernetes+Service mesh.
+Finally, **Autopilot** favors simplicity over flexibility, though it is the intention of the project to support the vast majority of DevOps workflows built on top of Kubernetes+Service mesh.

 # Requirements